Skip to main content

 Google

 This provider is extensively tested and supported.
-We've integrated it in our demo wallet (hosted at https://wallet.tx.xyz):
+We've integrated it in our demo wallet (hosted at https://wallet.tx.xyz), along with Apple and Facebook:

 The code is open-source, feel free to check it out for reference.
 The exact line where the OAuth component is loaded is here: ui/src/screens/LandingScreen.tsx.